 The scientific ambition of the DEGREASE project is to develop speech enhancement methods that can leverage real unlabeled recordings of noisy and reverberant speech at training time and that can adapt to new acoustic conditions at test time.
 To reach this objective we propose a methodology at the crossroads of audio signal processing, probabilistic graphical modeling, and deep learning, which is based on deep generative and inference models specifically designed for the processing of multi-microphone speech signals.

 The probabilistic generative modeling approach will allow us to consider the clean speech signals as partially-observed variables during training.
 Models will thus be learned in a semi-supervised manner at training time, and they will be adapted in an unsupervised manner at test time.
-Speech enhancement will be achieved by inverting the learned generative model, a.k.a performing inference.
+Speech enhancement will be achieved by inverting the learned generative model, i.e., performing inference.

 The outcomes of the DEGREASE project are expected to help building more reliable speech technologies that can work optimally in diverse and uncontrolled acoustic environments.